Skip to main content

 Phenotypic Consequences

-Phenotypic consequences refer to the observable traits or characteristics that result from genetic changes.
-These can include physical traits, behaviors, or susceptibility to diseases.
-In the context of chromosome changes, such as translocations, the alteration in gene expression can lead to significant phenotypic variations, impacting the organism's overall health and development.
+Phenotypic consequences refer to observable traits or characteristics that result from genetic changes.
+These can include physical attributes, behaviors, or susceptibility to diseases.
+In the context of chromosome changes, such as translocations, the alteration in gene expression can lead to new phenotypes, which may be beneficial, neutral, or harmful.

 Recommended video: